 Don't forget to set the output signal polarity in the firmware, each method requires a different output signal polarity, because the signal is inverted when it passes through the FET.
 The esc's will not spin the motors if the polarity is set wrong.
-Refer to this page under the heading "How to set up PPM/Oneshot".

-POWERING THE FC

-There are a few ways to do this.
+POWERING THE FC There are a few ways to do this.
 The flight controller has an onboard regulator, but it is limited to how much input voltage it can take without getting too hot.
-5V is safe for these boards, and many of the regulators have a max input voltage of 6V.
+Usually 5V is safe for these boards, and the H8 mini blue board has been reported to run up to 8.4V (2S) from a reliable source.
 1. Use a voltage regulator (buck converter) from ebay or Banggood, I often use one with a variable output voltage set by a mini trimpot and set the output to 4V.
 It weighs around 1.6gm and works well.
 I am using this on several quads with no issues.
 To find one do a search for mini power module or mini step down or buck converter or use similar search terms.
 The disadvantage with this method is that you need to run a timer or low voltage buzzer so you don't completely flatten and damage your battery.
 Here is a pic: